-low revenues; small or nonexistent reserve funds; dependence on a single source of water; limited pool of informed/educated individuals; lack of equipment; lack of access to technology in an increasingly technological world; limited ability to hire paid staff or consultants; limited understanding of regional or state dialogue concerning water policy; and lack of office space and a secure location for board meetings, records storage and computer equipment.
-In additional to DACs, many rural schools were found to have similar problems with water infrastructure that were located within or near DACs.
-These schools were included in the inventory process for the purposes of this Study.
+DACs have many limiting characteristics beyond income level including: inability to achieve economies of scale, low revenues, small or nonexistent reserve funds, dependence on a single source of water, limited pool of informed/educated individuals, lack of equipment, lack of access to technology in an increasingly technological world, limited ability to hire paid staff or consultants, limited understanding of regional or state dialogue around water policy, and lack of office space and a secure location for board meetings, records storage and computer equipment.

-Prior to the KBDAC Study, a general awareness of DACs problems and needs existed, however, through the research and outreach, additional information was collected by asking the following questions:
+Prior to the UKB Study, a general awareness of DACs problems and needs existed, however, through the research and outreach, several questions were asked of the community members:

-- 1) What type of issues currently exist with respect to water system, wastewater and/or stormwater and drainage needs? - 2) Do you currently have any flooding problems?
+- 1) What type of issues currently exist with respect to water system needs? - 2) What type of issues currently exist with respect to sewer system needs? - 3) What type of issues currently exist with respect to stormwater and drainage needs? - 4) Do you currently have any flooding problems?

-Following the outreach, the main water-related problems and needs of the DACs were assembled into five main categories; wastewater; drinking water; stormwater; infrastructure; and, Technical, Managerial and Financial (TMF) capacity.
-The main wastewater issues included septic system failures, permitted flow exceedances, and wastewater effluent violations.
-The drinking water issues include Maximum Contaminant Level (MCL) violations of nitrate, arsenic, uranium, dibromochloropropane (DBCP), and other contaminants, and lack of source redundancy for emergency or daily demands.
-Infrastructure needs included old, poorly maintained systems or inadequate infrastructure.
+Following the outreach, the main water-related problems and needs of the DACs were assembled into five main categories, wastewater, drinking water, stormwater, infrastructure and Technical, Managerial and Financial (TMF) capacity.
+The main wastewater issues include septic system failures, permitted flow exceedances, and wastewater effluent violations.
+The drinking water issues include Maximum Contaminant Level (MCL) violations of nitrate, arsenic, DBCP, and other, lack of source redundancy for emergency or daily demand demands.
+Infrastructure needs include old, poorly maintained systems or partial/complete lack of infrastructure.

 Additional information was learned through the outreach process including challenges contacting mobile home parks, communities served by private wells and schools with independent water systems.
-Utilizing existing relationships to identify key community leaders helped reduce the barriers to DAC participation.
-These barriers included language and technical knowledge constraints.
-The existing relationships allowed ease of initial contact with community members and the development of new relationships to garner community participation in the KBDAC Study.
+Utilizing existing relationships to identify key community leaders to help reduce the barriers to DAC participation, which include language and technical knowledge constraints were more successful than imagined.
+Existing relationships allowed ease of initial contact with community members and the development of new relationships to garner community participation in the UKB Study.